 The Love Language of Touch

 Human beings thrive on and need physical touch to connect with each other, within a cultural aspect, an intimate approach, a business acknowledgement.
-Different type of physical contact from a hand shake to a full embrace or several pecks on the cheek are types of acknowledgement that vary across the globe, the meaning of it and the symbolism behind it.
-In times of crisis we need to feel loved, almost instinctively we hug one another, the physical touch is a powerful communicator of love.
+Different type of physical contact from a handshake to a full embrace or several pecks on the cheek are types of acknowledgements that vary across the globe, the meaning of it and the symbolism behind it.
+In times of crisis, we need to feel loved, instinctively we hug one another, the physical touch is a powerful communicator of love.

 SE27 London | Counselling for Anxiety, Depression, Trauma, Narcissistic Abuse,

 Bereavement and more